Airport food? By choice? Sounds crazy but you can get legit Nashville-centric grub and local brews from a number of local proprietors.

 Tennessee Brewworks near the Concourses A/B rotunda.
 I happened to pass through the day they were celebrating its arrival.
 Somewhere I still have the souvenir guitar pick.
 Nice selection of beers and–I might add–their brewery mothership south of downtown at 809 Ewing is a good hang.

-Tootsie’s Orchid Lounge near Gate C-7 joined its bar service with Swett’s and Whitt’s food to create a complete eating-and-drinking establishment.
+Tootsie’s Orchid Lounge near Gate C-7 functions as a complete eating-and-drinking establishment.
 Live music almost all the time.
 Interesting artifacts along the walls.

 Check out a few of my other food-centric posts: